Need To Know

 Our favourite rooms

 All rooms are outfitted with Caprai fabrics, Don’do by Poltrona Frau chairs and locally made Tramontano leather goods, and many look out over the bay.
 For the best views, go for the Studio Corners: you’ll get the Amalfi Coast and Capri on your right as well as Vesuvius and the ships in the docks to the left.
-The Japanese Garden Suite has its own tranquil garden (and two bedrooms) as well as Oriental interiors: a grand kimono dominates one wall.
-The Wellness Suites are definitely not for gym-dodgers: each has its own mini gym with exercise bike and weights, and the decor wouldn’t look out of place in the pages of Men’s Health (think leather rugs).
+The Garden & Pool Suite has its own tranquil garden and outdoor whirpool tub.
+The Fitness Suites are definitely not for gym-dodgers: each has its own mini gym with exercise bike and weights, and the decor wouldn’t look out of place in the pages of Men’s Health (think leather rugs).

 The small unheated pool on the ninth floor makes the most of the hotel’s urban coastal location: bathers can simultaneously oversee the dockworkers unloading crates at the port and gaze at distant Vesuvius or Capri.
 It’s outside on a terrace right next to the restaurant and bar, so grab a cocktail to sip while you lounge.